The scope of your project will determine if your planned changes are an addition or simply a renovation of existing space.

 Applicable Building Codes

-All construction work must conform to the requirements of the following codes: IBC Code 2018 or for simple projects you can view the ICC Codes online at no charge here.
+All construction work must conform to the requirements of the following codes: the 2018 IBC Code, or, for simple projects, you can view the ICC Codes online at no charge here.

 Standard Inspection Requirements: